obarthel/amiga-smbfs/README.md

 Because **smbfs** is based upon reverse-engineered code, it was always difficult to maintain it, even for minor changes needed to fix small bugs or to improve overall compatibility.
 How **smbfs** went about when communicating with a remote file server, and why, would remain unclear because the documentation which could shed some light on these matters was unavailable until around 2009/2012.

-When I picked up development of **smbfs** again in 2016 I decided that I needed to know more about how the file system is supposed to work if I were ever going to be able make robust changes to the code.
+When I picked up development of **smbfs** again in 2016 I decided that I needed to know more about how the file system is supposed to work if I were ever going to be able to make robust changes to the code.

 This is what led me to collecting more than 30 MB of documentation on **SMBv1**/**CIFS**, **NetBIOS** and the way in which Microsoft operating systems implemented these over the years.